HumabHatterZed/WhistleWindInscryptionMods/README.md

 (２,２)
 ![cost_icon](https://raw.githubusercontent.com/JamesVeug/InscyptionReadmeMaker/main/Artwork/Git/cost_blood.png)![cost](https://raw.githubusercontent.com/JamesVeug/InscyptionReadmeMaker/main/Artwork/Git/cost_blood_2.png)

-## Configuration Options
-* Enable Mod
-  * DEFAULT: true
-  * What it says on the tin, this config enables/disables this mod's content.
-* Special Abilities in Rulebook
-  * DEFAULT: false
-  * Adds the special abilities to the rulebook.
-NOTE: will cause lag (see Known Issues).
-* Reveal Select Descriptions
-  * DEFAULT: false
-  * Changes the description of certain abilities to actually describe what they do.

-## Changelog
-### v0.86.47.66
-Initial release
-* Added initial batch of 70 cards

 ## Future Plans
+Hey, you made it to the bottom of this ReadMe, congrats!
+Below's a couple-a things I've got rattlin' around in my head.

 * Add remaining abnormalities (denoted under Cards by their classification numbers)
+	* Since some of the unadded cards are currently planned on using Kaycee Mod sigils, this will also coincide with this mod becoming Kaycee-compatible.
-* Add custom choice node for mod cards (part of overall plan to rebalance some things once this thing's gotten some feedback)
+* Add custom choice node for mod cards (part of overall plan to rebalance the cards once this thing's gotten some feedback and I've gotten some rest.)
 * Additional expansion pack(s) relating to the sequel game
 * Another custom node?